 Queen of the kids’ stories

-Miranda Larson, the writer and directer bringing 'The Night Pirates' to Kingston's Rose Theatre this summer, shares some secrets about writing for kids
+Miranda Larson, writer and directer of 'The Night Pirates', shares some secrets about writing for kids.

 Think of a famous kids character you’ve seen on the telly or stage and there’s a good chance Miranda Larson been involved.

 Thomas, the famous talking train?
 Check.
 Bob, the Builder?
 Check.
 Angelina the mouse ballerina?
 Yup.
 Her list of theatre and telly work goes on… Fireman Sam, Cbeebies’ Melody and Let’s Play, Teletubbies, Ben 10, Power Puff Girls and The Little Princess.

 This time she’s adapted and directed The Night Pirates from the book written by Peter Harris and Deborah Allwright.
 The story tells the story of a group of little girl pirates who descend on a young boy called Tom at bedtime.
 And while Miranda says she’s kept fairly true to the original story, there are also some new bits to watch out for.

 Writing scripts for children’s telly and theatre must be a dream job.
 Can you give us a quick rundown on how you got here?

 After University, I worked in children’s community theatre where I put on shows with children for children.
 That gave me my grounding and passion for creating for children.
 I then worked in several TV production jobs including working for Children’s & Events at BBC Worldwide and then breaking out into writing.